husakki/sohii/README.md

 # sohii

-Building a website with Flutter
+Building a website with Flutter.
 This website is based on tshirt design I made myself.
-I currently dont plan to sell any on there, just making this to learn more about flutter and how to structure project and much more ^^
+I currently dont plan to sell any on there, just making this to learn more about flutter and how to structure project and so on ^^

-The project architecture used there is based on the stacked package by filledstacks https://pub.dev/packages/stacked
+The project architecture used here is based on the stacked package by filledstacks https://pub.dev/packages/stacked

 ---